a-maier/nauty-Traces-sys/Readme.md

 * This crate was only tested against version 2.6 of nauty and Traces.

-* Currently, there are no passing tests for the `sparsenauty` function.
-If possible, use `densenauty` or `Traces` instead.

 * Some C macros have no direct equivalent.

     - Instead of using `DYNALLSTAT` and `DYNALLOC` you can create